Want to Know the Fundamentals of Collecting Rainwater?

 Paying for Your Rainwater Harvesting System

-You can often find rain barrels at gardening supply stores, online, or at home improvement stores.
-Before you buy, check with your local government or water utility to find out if there are incentives available that can lower your costs.
+There are financial perks for purchasing and installing rainwater harvesting equipment.
+Before you buy, check with your local government or water utility to find out if there are incentives such as rebates, discounts, and tax exemptions available that can lower your costs.
 Some cities and counties offer rebates on rainwater harvesting systems or provide discounts on rain barrels.

 The Texas Legislature allows the exemption of part or all of the assessed value of the property on which approved water conservation initiatives, such as rainwater harvesting, are made (Texas Tax Code §11.32).
 Individuals planning to install rainwater harvesting systems should check with their respective county appraisal districts for guidance on exemption from county property taxes.

-In addition to local incentives, the Texas Tax Code (151.355) exempts rainwater-harvesting equipment from sales tax.
-Download the Texas Sales and Use Tax Exemption Certificate from the Texas Comptroller.
+In addition to local incentives, the Texas Tax Code 151.355 exempts rainwater harvesting equipment from sales tax.
+You will need Texas form 01-339 to complete this process.

-Below we have compiled rebates and discounts from cities in Texas.
+Below we have compiled rebates, discounts, and guidance from cities in Texas.
 If you don’t see your city listed, check with your local government or water provider to find out if they offer any incentives.

 Statewide Support for Rainwater Harvesting

 Texas has several laws supporting rainwater harvesting.
 Texas Property Code prevents a homeowner’s association from prohibiting the use of rainwater harvesting systems (Texas Property Code §202.007).
 The state also requires certain new state facilities to incorporate rainwater harvesting systems in their design (Texas Government Code §447.004(c)(8)).